raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 layout: post
 title:  "From Screen to Stage: Thoughts on Seeing The Phantom of the Opera Live at the West End (Act 1)"
 date:   2024-10-17 21:30:00 +0100
-description: A very, very long post in which a first-time theatregoer pretends to be more knowledgeable than he actually is.
+description: A very, very long post in which a first-time theatregoer pretends to be way more knowledgeable than he actually is.
 tags: theatre-trip review
 ---